 Best Burger Substitute: Impossible Foods Plant-Based Ground Beef Patties, 8 Ounces

 Fire up the grill for a backyard barbecue because these plant-based patties look, cook, and taste strikingly similar to traditional beef burgers.
-Unlike beef, they have no cholesterol, animal hormones, or antibiotics.
+Unlike beef, they have no cholesterol, and they also don't have any added hormones or antibiotics like some beef products.
 Impossible Foods says each patty is a good source of iron and fiber and provides the same amount of protein as 80/20 ground beef.